 Sometimes SMART goals for marketing seem so much easier.
 Hubspot provides great examples of SMART Goals for marketing like, "Increasing Blog Traffic, Email Subscriptions, Webinar Sign-ups, and Landing Page performance.”
 SMART Goals for Sales does not come in a nice little package all wrapped up with a bow most of the time, if ever.
 There are no standard templates for every business to utilize.
 But as I’ve demonstrated, there may be some standard activities to build goals off of.

-Setting SMART goals for your sales team is not rocket science, however, it does take a bit of research and strategy development if you hope to challenge, inspire, empower, and raise the overall performance of your salespeople in 2019.
+Setting SMART goals for your sales team is not rocket science, however, it does take a bit of research and strategy development if you hope to challenge, inspire, empower, and raise the overall performance of your salespeople.
 By keeping your goals specific, measurable, achievable, relevant and time-based, you and your team stand a better chance of hitting your company’s goals this year, and the years to come.
 Now get out there and Crush It!